zycgit/dbvisitor/README.en.md

 </p>

 dbVisitor is built on top of JDBC and refines JDBC's low-level interfaces to provide a more natural API.
 It mainly consists of the following three parts:
-- dbvisitor-adapter — JDBC driver adapters intended to allow databases without a JDBC Driver to be accessed via the JDBC interface. supports [Redis](dbvisitor-adapter/jdbc-redis/README.md) and MongoDB.
+- dbvisitor — the core module that provides a unified database access API.
 - dbvisitor-integration — integration modules that connect dbVisitor with mainstream frameworks.
 Supports Spring, Spring Boot, Solon, Hasor, Guice, etc.
-- dbvisitor — the core module that provides a unified database access API.
+- dbvisitor-adapter — JDBC driver adapters intended to allow databases without a JDBC Driver to be accessed via the JDBC interface. supports [Redis](dbvisitor-adapter/jdbc-redis/README.md) and MongoDB.

 ## Why use it?

-When relational databases dominated, data access methods became more varied and many mature JDBC-based tools emerged.
+When relational databases dominated, data access methods diversified and a large number of mature JDBC-based tools emerged;
-With the rise of non relational databases, storage formats have become more diverse and access APIs more complex.
+however, with the rise of non-relational databases, data storage formats have become more varied and access APIs have grown more complex.
-Developers must switch between different APIs, increasing learning costs and usage difficulty.
+Developers need to switch between different APIs, which increases the learning curve and the difficulty of use.
-Existing data access technologies such as Hibernate, MyBatis, Spring JDBC and approaches like ActiveRecord, QueryWrapper, Row, Chain, JPA mainly target relational databases and show limitations when facing the growing variety of non relational storage.
+Existing data access technologies such as Hibernate, MyBatis, Spring JDBC, as well as ActiveRecord, QueryWrapper, Row, Chain, and JPA, are primarily targeted at relational databases and show limitations when confronted with an increasingly diverse set of non-relational stores.

-The core breakthrough of dbVisitor is the seamless integration of access patterns.
-Developers can mix multiple access paradigms within the same project and obtain a unified experience between relational and non-relational storage.
-With the drivers module, dbVisitor is no longer limited to accessing relational databases via JDBC; it supports non-relational databases such as Redis and MongoDB through adapters, thereby resolving compatibility issues that arise when multiple frameworks coexist (for example, stylistic differences between JdbcTemplate and MyBatis) and unifying the operational interfaces across different storage types.
+The core breakthrough of dbVisitor lies in the seamless integration of access patterns: developers can mix multiple access paradigms within the same project and obtain a unified experience across relational and non-relational storage.
+With the drivers module, dbVisitor is no longer limited to accessing relational databases via JDBC, but supports non-relational databases such as Redis and MongoDB through adapters.

+In its design, dbVisitor offers an API style similar to JdbcTemplate and MyBatis, enabling developers to avoid adopting a large number of new concepts and thus reducing the learning curve and usage complexity.

 ## About dbVisitor